Coxeter categories and quantum groups: Introduction

-The relevant discrete choice is that of a {\it maximal nested set} $\F$ on the Dynkin diagram $D$ of $W$ \cite{DCP2,vtl-4}, and coincides with that of a bracketing on $x_1\cdots x_n$ when $W$ is the symmetric group $\SS_n$ with diagram $\sfA_{n-1}$.
-Namely, to a pair of parentheses $x_1\cdots(x_i\cdots x_j)\cdots x_n$, one can associate the connected subdiagram of $\sfA_{n-1}$ with nodes $\{i,\dots, j-1\}$.
-Under this identification, a (complete) bracketing on $x_1\cdots x_n$ corresponds to a (maximal) nested set, \ie a (maximal) collection $\F=\{B\}$ of connected subdiagrams of $\sfA_{n-1}$ which are pairwise {\it compatible}, \ie such that for any $B,B'\in\F$, one has
+The relevant discrete choice is that of a {\it maximal nested set} $\F$ on the Dynkin diagram $D$ of $W$, a combinatorial notion introduced by De Concini--Procesi \cite{DCP2} which generalises that of a bracketing on $x_1\cdots x_n$ when $W$ is the symmetric group $\SS_n$ with diagram $\sfA_{n-1}$.
+Specifically, to a pair of parentheses $x_1\cdots (x_i\cdots x_j)\cdots x_n$, one can associate the connected subdiagram of $\sfA_{n-1}$ with nodes $\{i,\dots, j-1\}$.
+Under this identification, a (complete) bracketing on $x_1\cdots x_n$ corresponds to a (maximal) collection $\F=\{B\}$ of connected subdiagrams of $\sfA_{n-1}$ which are pairwise {\it compatible}, \ie such that for any $B,B'\in\F$, one has

 where the latter condition means that $B$ and $B'$ have no vertices in common, and that no edge in $\sfA_{n-1}$ connects a vertex in $B$ to one in $B'$.
-This latter characterisation extends to any diagram $D$ and therefore any Coxeter group $W$.
+Such a collection is called a nested set on $\sfA_{n-1}$, and may be defined for any Coxeter group, and in fact any diagram $D $.\footnote{We use the term diagram to denote an undirected graph, with mo mutiple edges or loops.}

-Despite the above formal similarities, there is one significant difference between braided tensor categories and Coxeter categories.
-In a braided tensor category $\C$, the braid groups $\sfB_n$ act through morphisms of $\C$.
-In a Coxeter category $\Q$, the braid group $\sfB_W$ does not act by morphism of $\Q$.
-For example, in $\Q=\Rep\DJ\g$, the quantum Weyl group action of $\sfB_W$ does not commute with that of $\DJ\g$.
-Consequently, the quantum Weyl group operators $S_i^{\hbar}$ are not morphisms in $\Q$, but rather endomorphisms of the forgetful functor $F:\Rep\DJ\g\to\vect$.

-This is a general feature: in a Coxeter category $\Q$ the braid group $\sfB_W$ acts by automorphisms of a fiber functor from $\Q$ to a base category $\Q_\emptyset$.
-Moreover, $\Q$ is endowed with a collection of such functors $F_{\F}:\Q\to\Q_\emptyset$, which are labelled by \mnss on $D$.
-For any such $\F$, and object $V\in\Q$, there is a homomorphism
+Despite the above formal similarities, there is one significant difference between braided monoidal categories and Coxeter categories.
+In a Coxeter category $\C$, the braid group $\sfB_W$ does not act by morphism in $\C$.
+For example, the quantum Weyl group operators do not commute with the action of $\DJ\g$.
+Thus, $\sfB_W$ does not act through morphism of $\C=\Rep\DJ\g$, but rather automorphisms of the forgetful functor $F:\Rep\DJ\g\to\vect$.
+This is a general feature: in a Coxeter category $\C$, the braid group $\sfB_W$ acts by automorphisms of a fiber functor from $\C$ to a base category $\C_\emptyset$.
+In fact, $\C$ is endowed with a {\it collection} of such functors $F_{\F}:\C\to\C_\emptyset$, labelled by the \mnss on $D$.
+For any such $\F$, and object $V\in\C$, there is a homomorphism